Eyelid Surgery and Blepharoplasty

 Discuss your concerns openly with your surgeon.
 Some clinics provide revision support if medically indicated.

-Cosmetic surgery in Cape Town is safe when performed by skilled, board-certified professionals in accredited clinics.
-Understanding your rights, recognising the risks and choosing an ethical, qualified surgeon ensures a smooth, successful and rewarding journey.
+Cosmetic procedures are safe when performed by skilled, board-certified professionals in accredited clinics.
+Understanding your rights, recognising the risks, and choosing a qualified provider ensures a smooth and successful outcome.

 Your Eyelids